jvfe/paper_wdt_panglao/manuscript.md

 ## Abstract {.page_break_before}

-[PanglaoDB](https://panglaodb.se/index.html) is a database of cell type markers widely used for single cell RNA sequencing data analysis.
+[PanglaoDB](https://panglaodb.se/index.html) is a database of cell type markers widely used for single-cell RNA sequencing data analysis.
-The genes, tissues, organs and cell types mentioned in the database, however, are described by free text and lack identifiers.
+However, genes, tissues, organs, and cell types in the database are encoded by free text and lack identifiers.
-[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), is a freely editable knowledge graph database useful for the integration of biomedical knowledge.
+[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), is a freely editable knowledge graph database useful for integrating biomedical knowledge.
-Its linked data model can improve significantly the handling and distribution of scientific information.
+Its linked data model can massively improve the handling and distribution of scientific information.

-In this study we explore the feasibility of enriching PanglaoDB with Wikidata identifiers.
+In this study, we explore the feasibility of enriching PanglaoDB with Wikidata identifiers.
-We accessed the state of reconciliation at the beginning of the project, comparing the modelling of genes, tissues, organs and cell types on Wikidata.
+We accessed the state of reconciliation at the beginning of the project, comparing the modeling of genes, tissues, organs, and cell types on Wikidata.
-Taking advantage of the openess of Wikidata, we leveraged our initial analysis to contribute towards Wikidata completeness and enable full reconciliation.
+Taking advantage of the openness of Wikidata, we leveraged our initial analysis to contribute towards Wikidata completeness and enable full reconciliation.
-As a final product, we released the first SPARQL endpoint for cell marker information, in a 5-star open linked data format.
+As a final product, we released the first SPARQL endpoint for cell marker information directly in Wikidata, in a 5-star open-linked data format.
 We hope that this study encourages further reconciliations of databases to Wikidata.

 **Keywords**: wikidata, knowledge graph, cell type, ontology.